How To Eat Healthy On Thanksgiving, According To A Nutritionist

 Nutritional rating: 1.5 stars, traditional pumpkin pie

 There you have it.
-I donned the lab coat, whipped out the nutrition microscope and with a carefully-trained nutritionist eye, analyzed the traditional Thanksgiving dinner foods.
+I donned the lab coat, whipped out the nutrition microscope and with a carefully-trained nutritionist eye, analyzed the traditional Thanksgiving foods.

 It is my hope that these findings serve as a helpful guideline for those of you want to eat healthy on Thanksgiving.